feyzijan/MineRescueBot/README.md

  -The buggy then performs a 180 turn - User has 4 options

- -Car turns too much -> Hold Button RF2: Decrease turning_time
+ 1.Car turns too much -> Hold Button RF2: Decrease turning_time

- -Car turns too little -> Hold Button RF3: Increase turning_time
+ 2.Car turns too little -> Hold Button RF3: Increase turning_time

- -Want to see again? -> Hold Button RF2 and RF3 simultaneously
+ 3.Want to see again? -> Hold Button RF2 and RF3 simultaneously

- -Buttons must be held till respective LED flashes
+ --- Buttons must be held till respective LED flashes---

- -Hold Button RF2 and RF3 until back lights flash to exit calibration
+ 4. Hold Button RF2 and RF3 until back lights flash to exit calibration

- -Lights flash to indicate end of calibration
+ - Lights flash to indicate end of calibration

 CalibrateReverseSquare function is used to modify the global variable reverse_time to achieve accurate turns

 Procedure:

- -Function to calibrate reverse_time to ensure accurate distance -Lights flash to indicate start of calibration
+ -Lights flash to indicate start of calibration

- -The buggy then performs a reverse_square move - User has 4 options -Car moves too much -> Hold Button RF2: Decrease turning_time -Car moves too little -> Hold Button RF3: Increase turning_time -Want to see again? -> Hold Button RF2 and RF3 simultaneously -Buttons must be held till respective LED flashes -Hold Button RF2 and RF3 until back lights flash to exit calibration -Lights flash to indicate start of calibration
+ -The buggy then performs a reverse_square move - User has 4 options

+ 1.Car moves too much -> Hold Button RF2: Decrease turning_time

+ 2.Car moves too little -> Hold Button RF3: Increase turning_time

+ 3.Want to see again? -> Hold Button RF2 and RF3 simultaneously

+  -- Buttons must be held till respective LED flashes --

+ 4. Hold Button RF2 and RF3 until back lights flash to exit calibration

+ - Lights flash to indicate start of calibration

 ## Memory Operations
 The buggy relies on two arrays to return home when needed